ghoomfrog/universe/computer science/interlaced mantissa and exponent.md

 The format is a sequence of contiguous chunks composed of 3 mantissa bits followed by 1 exponent bit.
 The mantissa is the reversed concatenated mantissa bits, and the exponent is the unreversed exponent bits.
 All bits beyond the number default to 0.

 The mantissa and the exponent can independently be signed.
 The signs are the least significant bits of their respective parts.
-A sign of 0 denotes negativity for both parts: it's like two's complement but with reversed sign roles.
+A sign of 0 denotes negativity: it's like two's complement but with reversed sign roles.

 Here's a comparison of a fully signed number (with both a signed mantissa and exponent) formatted in both 64-bit floating-point and 64-bit IME.
 Bold bits are part of the exponent, and italicized ones are signs.
 The least significant bits are to the right.